vitormcruz/sandbox/README.md

 ![Build Status](https://travis-ci.org/vitormcruz/sandbox.svg?branch=master)

-Project in which I experiment various technologies and techniques, which maybe turn into real projects in the future.
+Project in which I experiment various technologies and techniques.

 ##What do this project currently has: